 Time & people Number of hours worked Number of people involved

-15.6.2.1 Gathering data 24 6
+15.6.2.1 Gathering data 80 6

-15.6.2.2 Consulting stakeholders 2 6
+15.6.2.2 Consulting stakeholders 30 6

-15.6.2.3 Filling in the questionnaire 10 6
+15.6.2.3 Filling in the questionnaire 40 1

 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.
+Gender balance has not been explicitly considered or implemented in the process.